 The Higher Education Authority (HEA) is a statutory body established by the Higher Education Act No. 4 of 2013.
-The establishment of the Authority became imperative following legislative changes by Government in the early 1990's that allowed for private sector participation in the provision of higher education services.
-This resulted in increased access to higher education through private higher education institutions that begun to be registered in the Country.
-These HEIs were, however, not quality assured and thus there were concerns on the quality of higher education that was being provided in the Country.
+The establishment of the Authority became imperative following legislative changes by Government in the early 1990's that allowed the private sector to participate in the provision of higher education services.
+This resulted in increased access to higher education through private HEIs that begun to be registered in the Country.
+These HEIs were, however, not quality assured and thus there were concerns on the quality of tertiary education that was being provided in the country.
 The need for a quality assurance body in higher education led to the establishment of the HEA through the Higher Education Act No. 4 of 2013 to regulate the sub-sector.
 Further, Statutory Instrument No. 25 of 2016 was signed to allow for the implementation of the Higher Education Act.
-The Authority is governed by a Board of Directors which is appointed by the Minister responsible for Education.
+The Authority is governed by a Board of Directors appointed by the Minister responsible for Education.
 The Board of Directors is drawn from Government, Civil Society and Private Sector.

 The first Board of Directors was appointed in 2014 and operated with an interim secretariat drawn from the then Ministry of Education, Science, Vocational Training and Early Education.
-The recruitment of fulltime staff begun in 2016 and this has continued in a phased manner.
+The recruitment of fulltime staff for HEA begun in 2016 and this has continued in a phased manner.